 Commonly Used Brand Name(s)Amitiza

-Lubiprostone is used to treat chronic constipation in adults.
-It is also used to treat constipation caused by opioid (narcotic) medicines in adults with chronic, non-cancer pain.
-This medicine works by increasing intestinal fluid secretion, which helps ease the passage of stool and helps relieve the symptoms associated with constipation.
+Lubiprostone is used to treat long-lasting constipation in adults.
+It is also used to treat constipation caused by opioids (narcotic pain medicines) in adults with long-lasting pain that is not caused by cancer, or in patients with long-lasting pain caused by a previous cancer or its treatment who do not need weekly increases in opioid dosage.
+This medicine works by increasing the fluid secretion of the bowels, which helps ease the passage of stool and helps relieve the symptoms associated with constipation.

 This medicine is available only with your doctor's prescription.